 It should be noted that under HIPAA, health care professions such as therapists may share pertinent information (information directly related to treatment) with people involved in a person’s care if the person in treatment:

 In additional circumstances, HIPAA allows for the release of PHI.
 In these situations, rule-makers acknowledge that the benefits of releasing protected information may outweigh the drawbacks.
 Permitted disclosures include those that:

 MINORS AND OUTPATIENT MENTAL HEALTH SERVICES

-Get occasional emails about IV therapy, wellness, integrative mental health & more — including the latest on psychedelic medicine in Denver.
+Get occasional emails about feeling your best with integrative mental health, wellness & IV therapy — including the latest on treating long covid symptoms.